sbd-community/handbook/docs/quick-start/first-sprint-checklist.md

 ---

-## Sprint 1: Foundational Setup & Policy
+## 1. First Sprint: Foundational Setup & Policy

 This sprint focuses on the essential "paperwork" and process setup.
 These tasks are critical for establishing a compliant posture and can be done in parallel with development work.